844-914-1942

 For those who fly more frequently—typically 300 hours or more each year—owning a private jet offers unparalleled freedom and consistency.
 You have complete control over your aircraft, from the interior design to the onboard amenities, ensuring a familiar and personalized experience every time you fly.
 While the initial investment is higher, ownership can be the more logical choice for heavy users.
 Hangar 7’s aircraft management services handle all the operational complexities, from maintenance and compliance to crew staffing, making your ownership experience truly effortless.

-Talk to an Aviation Expert
+Get Personalized Advice from an Aviation Expert

 Every traveler's situation is different, and a one-size-fits-all answer simply doesn't exist.
 Carefully considering your flight frequency, typical destinations, and desire for customization is key.
 The best way to determine your ideal solution is to speak with a private aviation expert who can help you weigh these factors.
 Our team at Hangar 7 Aviation is ready to listen to your needs and provide a transparent, detailed analysis of your options.
 We’ll help you understand the full picture so you can move forward with confidence, knowing you’ve made the best decision for your travel.